-GOAL #1: By the end of the 2019-2020 school year, Desert Elementary School students will increase achievement from 45% to 51% as measured by their performance on WY-TOPP reading, math and science.
+GOAL #1: By the end of the 2020-2021 school year, Desert Elementary School students will increase achievement from 45% to 51% as measured by their performance on WY-TOPP reading, math and science.

-By the end of the 2019-2020 school year, Desert Middle School students will attain in the area of achievement indicator a score of 68% as measured by their performance on WY-TOPP reading, math and science.
+By the end of the 2020-2021 school year, Desert Middle School students will attain in the area of achievement indicator a score of 68% as measured by their performance on WY-TOPP reading, math and science.

-Timeline Action Steps Was this action step in place in 2018- 2019?
-Evidence of Completion (Submitted artifacts housed in SharePoint) (Angoing) School wide PLCs and AMP meetings to analyze student data and progress monitoring.
+Timeline Action Steps Was this action step in place in 2019-20202 Evidence of Completion (Submitted artifacts housed in SharePoint) School wide PLCs and AMP meetings to analyze student data and progress monitoring.
 Professional Development for PLC training at work, planning time for instruction.
-Rigorous RTI for every student, every day; Implement Accelerated Reader in order to enhance literacy via progress monitoring and competition.
-Provide enhanced instruction to those students reading above grade level.
-PLC conferences, & Kagan training, national conferences such as PLC, PBIS, & summer academies.
+PLC and RTI training via Solution Tree, & Kagan training, PBIS Training, & summer academies.
 Professional book study with all staff and discussed during PLC teams and staff meetings.
-ELA ReadyGEN training for K and 5 th Grade and on-site coaching support.
-Science PD (3-D Science Learning) for teachers 4 th -12 th Grade.
-Yes Sign in forms, agendas, schedules, data: district common assessments, formative assessments, DIBELS, & WY- TOPP.
-2019-2020 (ongoing) Track student progress, monitor, and create individual goals and leadership and AMP data to review on WY-TOPP scores; staff PD/training at the staff meeting Yes Grade level goals, student data, meeting agendas 2019-2020 (ongoing) Parent nights focusing on Math and ELA standards (Title 1, EL, etc.).
+Yes Sign in forms, agendas, schedules, data: district common assessments, formative assessments, Acadience, & WY- TOPP.

+2020-2021 (ongoing) Track student progress, monitor, and create individual goals and leadership and AMP data to review on WY-TOPP scores; staff PD/training at the staff meeting Yes Grade level goals, student data, meeting agendas 2020-2021 (ongoing) Virtual Parent nights(due to COVID) focusing on Math and ELA standards (Title 1, ELL, etc.).
 Parents will be contacted quarterly regarding student progress and family involvement activities.
-Yes Parent sign in forms, meeting agendas, tips and tools for parents to help with standards/learning, & monitored tracking sheets
+Yes Parent sign in forms, meeting agendas, tips and tools for parents to help with standards/learning , & monitored tracking sheets 2020-2021 (ongoing) Extended day and year activities with focus on math, science, reading, and technology.
+Book Trust program, which gives every student the opportunity to purchase their own books monthly.
+Imagine Learning for all students to be utilized.
+Yes Testing, WY- TOPP, Report Cards, Pre and Post Test Common Assessments, Short Cycle Assessments, Quarterly Assessments,

-2019-2020 Extended day and year activities with focus on math, science, reading, and technology.
-Book Trust program, which gives students the opportunity to purchase their own books monthly.
-Testing, WY-TOPP, Report Cards, Pre and Post Test Common Assessments, Short Cycle Assessments, Quarterly Assessments, Book Trust, student enrollment list of extended programs (ongoing) Use SWIS (individual student information system) data to analyze student behavior to continually use Positive Behavior Intervention System (PBIS) framework school wide.
+Book Trust, student enrollment list of extended programs Use SWIS data to analyze student behavior to continually use Positive Behavior Intervention System (PBIS) framework school wide.
 Yes SWIS (individual student information system)